 Harry stared at him, slightly angered by this comment, but he decided that it would be best to ignore it for now and try to figure out what in the world was going on.
 At last, he found his voice and said abruptly, "What are you doing here?"

-"Th -- afternoon!?"
+"This afternoon!?"
 Harry asked, horrified.
-It seemed that he would not only be spending a very long time with Snape -- quite too long for Harry's liking -- but that the surly Potions Master would still be there when Uncle Vernon opened the door in the morning to give his nephew whatever he was trying to pass off as a suitable breakfast and to allow Harry one of his two daily trips to the bathroom.
+It seemed that he would not only be spending a very long time with Snape - quite too long for Harry's liking - but that the surly Potions Master would still be there when Uncle Vernon opened the door in the morning to give his nephew whatever he was trying to pass off as a suitable breakfast and to allow Harry a trip to the bathroom.

 "Yes," answered Snape, sounding rather bored, seeming not to notice the fact that Harry was lost in thought.
 "I assure you, Potter, I am no more happy about this than you."